cs-fullstack-2019-fall/frontend-halfday1-b-Dekevion/README.md

 ### Challenge3
 Make keyboard and mouse options.
 Disable and stop events from counting the points when the option is not chosen.

+### Kenn's Notes:
+You were close, but didn't use more than 1-5 in your array.
+I think you could have got it to work with 1-15 in the array.
+Additionally, this would be easier if you used a counter for the score instead of an array.